Doctor of Architecture

 To accommodate candidates’ varying levels of preparedness through their undergraduate education, the DArch program includes two closely intertwined tracks*.

-Students entering the program who hold a baccalaureate degree in a field unrelated to architecture or environmental design (non-pre-professional degree) enter the 108-credit professional DArch program.
-(Spring semester start date recommended).DArch PROGRAM CHART with Non Pre-Professional Undergraduate Degree
+Students entering the track who hold a baccalaureate degree in a field unrelated to architecture or environmental design (non-pre-professional degree) enter the 108-credit professional DArch track.
+(Summer semester start date recommended)*.DArch PROGRAM CHART with Non Pre-Professional Undergraduate Degree

 DArch Program Admissions